That's How I Got to Memphis: Critical reception

 Don Yates of Country Standard Time called Dodd's version of the song "impassioned".

 Chart performance

 Dodd's version charted on Hot Country Songs for 20 weeks, peaking at number 36 in early 1997.

 Other versions

 The song has been widely covered by other artists and is now considered a standard.

 A French language version entitled "Sur la route de Memphis" was a hit for French rock and country artist Eddy Mitchell and was the title track for his 1977 album.

+The song was covered by country singer Kelly Willis on Real: The Tom T. Hall Project (Sire Records, 1998).

-The song is also featured in the series finale of The Newsroom (American TV series).
+It is also featured in the series finale of The Newsroom.